nicklalone/CIS---102---Getting-Started-with-Video-Game-Development/01 - lectures/08 - Week 8 - An Enemy Appears.md

 ```

 -- this is creating a bunch of boxes for the 3rd sprite. a tetris shape
- for i in all(enemies) do -- what this is doing is creating a variable called i that is used for that table enemies
+ for i in all(tilez) do -- what this is doing is creating a variable called i that is used for the tilez.
+It also uses sprite 2 at a number of x/y  enemies

 Now we need to set up and see what sorts of collisions are occuring with the player sprite.
 This will occur as the player pushes buttons.